socfortress/CoPilot/README.md

 # Stop the running container.
 Make sure you are in the CoPilot directory
 docker compose down

+# Pull the latest code from the repository
+git pull

+# Build the copilot-frontend image
+bash build-dockers.sh

-# Pull the latest docker image
+# Pull the latest copilot-backend image
-docker pull ghcr.io/socfortress/copilot:latest
+docker pull ghcr.io/socfortress/copilot-backend:latest

 # Start the container again
 docker compose up -d